Video: SUV Collides with Boston Protesters as Some Cops Kneel

 — Peter Eliopoulos (@petereliopoulos) June 1, 2020

-One police cruiser was set on fire steps away from the historic Granary Burying Ground and Boston Common, the oldest park in the city.
+One police cruiser was set on fire steps away from the historic Granary Burying Ground and Boston Common, the oldest public park in the country.
 Boston 25 reported on the incident, showing the vehicle engulfed in flames:

 Chopper footage captures shocking image of an apparent Boston Police cruiser burning in the midst of a protest on Boston Common that has turned violent. #boston #boston25 #bostonprotests pic.twitter.com/4PCboNIlSU